Murder of Betty Gardner: Trials

 In February 1979, Arnold and Plath were tried for the murder of Gardner in Beaufort County.
 State prosecutors announced they intended to seek the death penalty against both Arnold and Plath.
 The veteran prosecutor, Randolph Murdaugh Jr., called the crime, "the most terrible, inhuman, degrading and nauseating case" he had ever seen.
 Sheets and Ullman testified against Arnold and Plath, with their stories about the events of the crime being almost identical.
 Ullman testified that Arnold said he hated black people.
 A forensic pathologist determined the cause of death was stabbing and a blow to the head.
 Due to the decomposition of the body at the time of its discovery, further conclusions could not be established, and strangulation could not be ruled out as a possible cause of death.

 On February 5, the jury, consisting of six men and six women, two of whom were black, found both men guilty of the murder.
 On February 9, both men were sentenced to death.
 Arnold reacted to the sentence without any emotion, while Plath slammed a pencil into a table.
 Afterwards, Plath said he had been "falsely accused" and was a "victim of prejudice."
 Arnold was also charged with the statutory rape of Ullman.
 Following the verdict, Arnold began the first of two hunger strikes in an attempt to speed up his execution.
 He wrote a letter to the South Carolina Supreme Court, asking to drop all of his appeals, albeit he would later change his mind.
 Both men continued to proclaim their innocence in the crime and argued that Sheets was the actual killer.
 Sheets was released one month after the sentencing of Arnold and Plath; she returned to York.
-Ullman was never charged for her role in the crime.
+Ullman was never prosecuted due to her age.

 In October 1981, the South Carolina Supreme Court upheld the convictions of Arnold and Plath, but remanded the case for resentencing.
 It ruled that Murdaugh had erred when he told the jury that he would never seek another death sentence for anyone if Arnold and Plath were not executed.
 In May 1982, both men were resentenced to death.
 Plath appeared shocked by the verdict, while Arnold grinned.
 At Arnold's resentencing hearing, Murdaugh had pointed to him and reminded the jurors that he had snickered at several points during the trial.

 "It's a joke to him.
 He doesn't think y'all have got the guts to kill him."